Lynx-Huang/allxonTest/docs/Implement Features/Commands.md

 ```

 :::note
-You may curious what's texts follow `?` at highlight line.
-Octo SDK will verify this JSON is safe through these texts When you call Octo SDK `JsonValidator::Verify()`.
+You might be curious about the text following the “*?*” mark in the highlighted line.
+Such text is used for safety verification.
+When you call `JsonValidator::Verify()`, Allxon Octo SDK verifies whether this JSON is safe through the text.
 :::

-Once we received `v2/notifyPluginCommand`, send back `v2/notifyPluginCommandAck` with `"commandState": "ACCEPTED"` to comfirm received with Allxon Portal.
+Once the plugin receives `v2/notifyPluginCommand`, it sends back `v2/notifyPluginCommandAck` with `"commandState": "ACCEPTED"` to Allxon Portal to confirm receipt.

+:::info
+The plugin responds with `"commandState": "ACCEPTED"` or `"commandState": "REJECTED"` to inform the Portal whether the plugin accepts this command or not.

 ```json {10}
 {